SamarthBhatia77/PustakHolic/README.md

 • Integration with e-book providers<br>

 ## Conclusion
-PustakHolic provides a modern solution for connecting librarians and readers through a centralized platform.<br> By combining library management with community interaction features, the system improves accessibility, encourages reading culture, and simplifies the borrowing process for both librarians and readers.
+पुस्तकHolic provides a modern solution for connecting librarians and readers through a centralized platform.<br> By combining library management with community interaction features, the system improves accessibility, encourages reading culture, and simplifies the borrowing process for both librarians and readers.